Prompting Power-Up: Beginner’s Guide to Talking to AI

 Weak vs. Strong Prompt Examples

-Let's see the difference with a common tool like ChatGPT:
+Let’s compare with a common task in ChatGPT:

 Example 1: Drafting an Email